MDeLuise/plant-it/README.md

 ## Support the project
-If you find this project helpful and would like to supporting it, consider [buying me a coffee](https://www.buymeacoffee.com/mdeluise).
+If you find this project helpful and would like to support it, consider [buying me a coffee](https://www.buymeacoffee.com/mdeluise).
 Your generosity helps keep this project alive and ensures its continued development and improvement.
 <p align="center">
   <a href="https://www.buymeacoffee.com/mdeluise" target="_blank"><img width="150px" src="images/bmc-button.png"></a>
 </p>